therayy/SFG-B2Bi-GitOps/README.md

     >  💡 **NOTE**
     > Commit and Push the changes for `multi-tenancy-gitops` and
     > sync ArgoCD application `services` this will take around 1.5 hr for the database setup.
+    > If you got a BackOff error on OCP, please add your ibm-entitelment-key secret on b2bi-prod that should fix it.

 ---